The Old Beams

 * Children's climbing frame/slide

-* The new ground floor bedroom can, however, accommodate those with walking difficulties more easily
+* The new ground floor bedroom can, however, accommodate those with walking difficulties more easily.
+This is a double bedroom, and has an adjoining shower room which is also the ground floor w.c.

 * Parents with young children must be cautious around the ponds and accept liability for the safety of the children - despite the recently added safety grid within the pond.